ishaansathaye/CPE203-OOP/Lectures/InheritanceParentMethods.md

     - equals not final

 ## Overriding other methods
-- stull often want to call" super.method() in solution
+- still often want to call" super.method() in solution